ng-yvonne/liteline-app/client/README.md

 ## Available Scripts

-If this is your first time using npm, make sure to run:
+If this is your first time using npm and/or firebase, make sure to run:

 ### `npm install`

+Along with:

+### `npm install firebase`

 In the project directory, you can run: